Vrekt/Lunar/README.md

 ```

 This class holds everything you will need for your game.
-Alternatively you can create a direct object for Game aswell as the SoundManager and AssetManager.
+Alternatively you can create a direct object for Game as well as the SoundManager and AssetManager.

 ```java
 Game game = new Game(title, width, height, tickRate);